dimojenko/CATStutorTools/README.md

 	document.getElementByID('QID22-Signature').toDataURL()

 This will output a long string of image data that you can then copy/paste into your generated Javascript code.
-Paste the data between the apostrophes in the line:
+In your Javascript code in TamperMonkey or in another text editor, paste the data between the apostrophes in the line:

 	image.src='';